varigence/docs/bimlflex/adf-deployment/landing-area.md

 ### Importing Metadata

-The example uses the `01 - MSSQL Starting Point` metadata but any MSSQL environment with metadata could be used for example.
+The example uses the `01 - MSSQL Starting Point` metadata but any Microsoft SQL Server environment with metadata could be used for example.
 In order to proceed a Staging Area **Connection** is needed and imported data for a Source System **Connection**.

 > [!TIP]